AnotherTomorrow/AnotherTomorrow/README.md

 I hope to learn a lot, help contribute to some open-source code, and collaborate with the communtiy.
 In the future I want to become a frontend developer and after that I want to work as a software developer or backend development.

-Currently learning Python, HTML, CSS, JavaScript, and C#!
+Currently learning Python, HTML, CSS, JavaScript, and C!

 You can reach me at mainlanddev@gmail.com